bit101/quicksettings/README.md

 This will give you an object containing the title and value of each object that can be changed by a user.
 Passing `true` for the `asString` parameter will give you a JSON-formatted string instead of an object.

+For the file chooser, the Object version will include the actual File object representing the chosen file.
+The string version will stringify this to an empty object though: `"{}"`.

 ## Setting Values Programatically

 And set values of controls with: